rdmorganiser/rdmo-docs/docs/configuration/authentication/shibboleth.md

 * a first name (usually `givenName`)
 * a last name (usually `sn`)

-In our test environent this is accomplished by editing `/etc/shibboleth/shibboleth2.xml`:
+In our test environment this is accomplished by editing `/etc/shibboleth/shibboleth2.xml`:

 ```xml
 <ApplicationDefaults entityID="https://sp.test.rdmo.org/shibboleth"